 Minimum Age: 10 years old.
 Students younger than 15 years, who successfully complete the course, qualify for the PADI Junior Open Water Diver certification.
 Junior Open Water Divers between 10 and 11 years old may only dive with a parent, certified guardian, or certified professional diver to a maximum depth of 40 feet.
 12 – 14 year olds may only dive with a parent, certified guardian, or certified professional diver to a maximum depth of 60 feet.

 Upon reaching 15, the Junior Open Water certification may be upgraded to standard PADI Open Water Diver certification.
-Students must be at least 13 years old to complete the online academic course with PADI eLearning, due to international internet laws.

 Physical: For safety, all students must complete a brief scuba medical questionnaire.
 If any of these apply to you, for safety precaution, your medical doctor must assess the condition as it relates to diving, and sign a medical form which confirms you’re fit to dive.
 Click here to download the PADI Medical Statement.